 - Recover Files from Formatted Hard Drive

-As we know that when you lost or deleted files from a network drive, it's almost impossible for the recovery.
-Fortunately, we have found two ways to recover deleted files and folders from a network drive or a network drive shared folder.
+As we know, when you lose or delete files from a network drive, performing the recovery is almost impossible.
+Fortunately, we have found three possible ways to recover deleted files and folders from a network drive or a network drive shared folder.

-Where Do Files Go When Deleted from a Network Drive?
+Where Do Files Go When Deleted from Network Drive

-A network drive is a storage device on a local access network (LAN) within a business or home, and it can be located on a server, a NAS device, an external hard drive or one of the networked computers.
+A network drive is a storage device on a local access network (LAN) within a business or home, and it can be located on a server, a NAS storage device, an external hard drive, or one of the networked computers.

-When you select a file on a network drive shared folder and press the Delete key, all Windows can really do is to tell the Network operating system to delete it.
-Because Windows doesn't do the deleting, the file won't show up in the Windows Recycle Bin.
-As soon as you or other granted users accidentally delete a file or massive files from the shared folder created on the network drive, there is the best possible way that can help recover deleted/lost files or folders from the network drive.
-If you're trying to find a network drive data recovery solution, or you are just interested in this topic, you can read on to get the details.
+When you select a file on a network drive shared folder and press the Delete key, all Windows can really do is tell the Network operating system to delete it.
+Because Windows doesn't do the deleting, the file won't show up in the Windows 11 Recycle Bin.
+As soon as you or other granted users accidentally delete a file or massive files from the shared folder created on the network drive, there is the best possible way to help recover deleted/lost files or folders from the network drive.
+If you're trying to find a network drive data recovery solution or are just interested in this topic, you can read on to get the details.

-Compared with file recovery from cloud storage, for example, recover permanently deleted files from Google Drive, it's much easier to recover deleted files from the network shared folder.
+Compared with file recovery from cloud storage, for example, recovering permanently deleted files from Google Drive, it's much easier to recover deleted files from the network-shared folder.
 As you know, in Windows operating systems, here's how to share a folder on your Windows machine.

 - Locate the folder(s) you want to share, and you can set an option to share with any users on the computer or your homegroup.

-- With or without a password, everyone who is entitled to access files on your local network, could view, check or edit the files there, including deleting the files.
+- With or without a password, everyone who is entitled to access files on your local network can view, check, or edit the files there, including deleting the files.

-Windows will prompt a permanent deletion when a user is trying to delete a file on the shared drive, which means that it won't go to the Windows recycle bin but disappear from the drive for permanent.
-If Ctrl Z, the undo option has failed, you need to apply EaseUS hard drive recovery software, and take actions as instructed here:
+Windows will prompt a permanent deletion when a user tries to delete a file on the shared drive, meaning it won't go to the Windows Recycle Bin but disappear from the drive permanently.
+If Ctrl Z, the undo option has failed, you need to apply EaseUS Data Recovery Wizard and take actions as instructed here:

-Previous Versions is a backup and recovery feature in Windows that can be used to restore deleted, formatted, modified, damaged or lost files and folders.
-You are able to restore deleted files from network drive shared folders using this feature if there is a restore point that was made prior to the data loss disaster.
+Previous Versions is a backup and recovery feature in Windows that can be used to restore deleted, formatted, modified, damaged, or lost files and folders.
+You can recover deleted files from network drive shared folders using this feature if a restore point was made prior to the data loss disaster.
 Here's how to do it: